-- Check if victim unresponsive, shake and shout - If available, get help to call 911, get AED - If child has pulse, provide rescue breathing- 1 breath every 3 to 5 seconds - If no pulse or faint, weak pulse begin compressions - Place heel of two hands or one hand on bare chest, middle of chest at nipple height - Compress 1.5 2 inches, hard and fast (100-120/minute/ In adolescent- compress 2 inches) - 30 compressions, then if giving breaths head tilt chin lift, 2 breaths - Return to compressions - 30 compressions: 2 breaths until AED prompts or help arrives - After 2 minutes, if still alone, call 911 and retrieve AED (if not already done) - Follow directives of AED for shock, if AED advises shockable rhythm - If second rescuer arrives, use 15:2 ratio-compressions: breaths
+- Check if victim unresponsive, shake and shout - If available, get help to call 911, get AED - If child has pulse, provide rescue breathing- 1 breath every 2 to 3 seconds - If no pulse or faint, weak pulse or heart rate less than 60 with signs of poor perfusion, begin compressions - Place heel of two hands or one hand on bare chest, middle of chest at nipple height - Compress one-third depth of chest or approximately 2 inches, hard and fast (100-120/minute/ In adolescent-compress 2 inches) - 30 compressions, then if giving breaths head tilt chin lift, 2 breaths - Return to compressions - 30 compressions: 2 breaths until AED prompts or help arrives.
+Use AED as soon as it is available

+- After 2 minutes, if still alone, call 911 and retrieve AED (if not already done) - Follow directives of AED for shock, if AED advises shockable rhythm - Resume CPR as directed.
+Continue CPR/AED until EMS arrives and takes over or until victim starts to move - If second rescuer arrives, use 15:2 ratio- compressions: breaths